garthmortensen/timeseries-compute/README.md

  ╚═════╝ ╚═════╝ ╚═╝     ╚═╝╚═╝      ╚═════╝    ╚═╝   ╚══════╝
 ```

-A Python package for timeseries data processing and modeling using ARIMA and GARCH models with both univariate and bivariate capabilities.
+A Python package for timeseries data processing and modeling using ARIMA and GARCH models with both univariate and multivariate capabilities.

 ### Features